jmora/mindgraph/pages/object oriented programming.md

   > If you have referentially transparent code, if you have pure functions — all the data comes in its input arguments and everything goes out and leave no state behind — it’s incredibly reusable.”
   >
   >  — Joe Armstrong, creator of Erlang, on software reusability — #quote via [John D. Cook](https://www.johndcook.com/blog/2011/07/19/you-wanted-banana/)
+- OOP’s [[complexity]] creates more than one [[XY problem]], e.g. methods use the object state and are not easily used as arguments in higher-order functions, from which the need for decorators arises, as special higher-order functions that respect the classes’ scope in [[OOP]].
+-
 -
 -
 -